supekar-aniket/Weather-App/README.md

 ## Usage

-To use the todo-list-app, follow these steps:
+To use the Weather-app, follow these steps:

 1) Enter the name of a city in the search input field.
 2) Click the "Search" button or press "Enter" to fetch weather details.